lodash/lodash/doc/README.md

 _.first([1, 2, 3]);
 // => 1

+// returns the first two elements
 _.first([1, 2, 3], 2);
 // => [1, 2]

-_.first([1, 2, 3], function(num) {
+// returns elements from the beginning until the callback result is falsey _.first([1, 2, 3], function(num) {
   return num < 3;
 });